dokyun-kim4/neato-game/README.md

 Unlike other detection methods such as HOG (Histogram of Gradients), RCNN, or CNN, YOLO significantly outperforms them in speed.
 YOLO v1, released in 2016, processed 45 frames per second on a Titan X GPU.
 YOLO locates and classifies an object at the same time in a one-step process, hence the name 'You Only Look Once.'

+The description below is based on the structure of YOLO v1.
+This program uses the latest YOLO v8, but the governing concepts behind them are similar.

 YOLO divides a given image into a S x S grid, represented with the yellow lines in the image below.
 The red boxes are objects identified by the algorithm.

 <p>